Know before you go! FAQ

 Yes, the cost to park in our parking lot is $5 and you must display parking ticket in your dash.
 A National Forest Adventure Pass will work in place of a Mt.
 Baldy Parking Ticket.

 Our Winter season begins as soon as conditions permit.
-Snowfall and cold tempuratures for making snow are both factors in determining when we can open.
+Snowfall and snow making operations are both factors in determining when we can open.
 Typically, we hope to be open for Thanksgiving weekend.

-There is a short cut (AKA Manker Cutoff) to the Fire Road at the far end of the Parking lots top (highest) tier.
+There is a short cut (AKA Manker Cutoff) to the Fire Road at the far end of the parking lot’s top (highest) tier.
 It is an approximate 20% grade.
 Once you connect to the Fire Road the Top of the Notch is 2.5 miles up.
-Ask a Guest Services Rep to point out Manker Cutoff.
+Ask a Guest Services Representative to point out Manker Cutoff.

-We do not allow personal sleds of any kind on the resort.
+We do not allow personal sleds of any kind anywhere at the Mt.
+Baldy Ski Lifts.